gschnabel/interactiveSSH/README.md

 # [1] "Two commands in sequence, wow!"
 ```

-After the SSH connection is not longer required,
+If the SSH connection is not longer required,
 it should be closed via

 ```